jwnwilson/hexrepo/README.md

 # To Do

 - Aipet
-    - Add thank you for looking at this demo screen after X requests
     - Replace cubes with simple 3D models and add basic textures
     - Add a skybox
     - Setup infra / terraform